Office: Richarda N6, CSB

-Ph.D.: School of Oriental and African Studies, University of London in London, UK
+Ph.D: School of Oriental and African Studies, University of London, London, UK

 I gained an appreciation of history as a teenager living in a town with historical ties (including buildings and monuments) to the American Revolutionary War.
-As an undergraduate at Penn, I became interested in South Asia and Islam by taking new courses that broadened my worldview, meeting people from around the world, and through student activities.
+As an undergraduate at Penn, I became interested in South Asia and Islam by taking new courses that broadened my worldview, meeting people from around the world, and through student activities such as .
 Prior to coming to CSB/SJU, I held a Mellon Postdoctoral Fellowship at Cornell University and taught South Asian history at the College of Charleston.

 "'Calculated to be Offensive to Hindoos'?
 Vernacular Education, History Textbooks, and the Waqi'at